What is Tax-Free Childcare?

 Tax-Free Childcare is a new government scheme that will be available to around two million working households to help with their childcare costs.

-From early 2017, working parents with children under 12 (under 17 for disabled children) can set up an online childcare account to pay their childcare providers directly.
+From April, working parents with children under 12 (under 17 for disabled children) can set up an online childcare account to pay their childcare providers directly.
 For every £8 parents pay in, the government will add £2, up to a maximum contribution of £2,000 per child, per year (£4,000 per year for disabled children).

 To qualify, parents must be in work and each earning at least £115 a week and not more than £100,000 each per year and nannies must be registered with Ofsted.